 Manning Community Hub

 It includes the relocated Manning Library, a community hall, Manning Child Health Clinic, Moorditj Keila Aboriginal Group, a sporting clubroom to house the Manning Rippers Football Club and an early years’ centre that will be the home of the Manning Toy Library and a new Manning Playgroup association.

-The Manning Community Hub will deliver the following benefits and features for the local community:
+The Manning Community Hub provides the following benefits and features for the local community:

 - Sustainable, modern and multipurpose spaces for groups and community use